ibm-cloud-docs/cloud-object-storage/basics/at.md

 Updating a bucket's firewall will generate a `cloud-object-storage.resource-configuration.update` event.

-To get the details of what was changed, check for fields `responseData.allowedIp`, `responseData.deniedIp`, and `responseData.allowedNetworkTypes` that appear in the **responseData** field.
+To get the details of what was changed, check for fields `requestData.allowedIp`, `requestData.deniedIp`, and `requestData.allowedNetworkTypes` that appear in the **requestData** field.